diegomacario/Super-Sunshine/README.md

 ## Features

-As mentioned above, using Super-Sunshine involves two steps.
-First you must write a scene description, and then you must feed it to the ray-tracer by specifying its filename in the command-line:
+As mentioned above, using Super-Sunshine involves two steps; first you must write a scene description, and then you must feed it to the ray-tracer by specifying its filename in the command-line:
  ```sh
  super_sunshine.exe scene.txt
  ```